kefranabg/VDMPosts/README.md

 ```

 ### Install dependencies
+Go to the root of the project and user the following command line :
 ```sh
 $ npm install
 ```

+# Features

-# Scan VDM last posts
+### Scan VDM last posts
 ```sh
 $ grunt get-posts
 ```
 This will retrieve the 200 last posts from http://www.viedemerde.fr/ and store them to the local database.

-# Run the REST api
+### Run the REST api
 ```sh
 $ grunt serve
 ```
-This will run the rest API.
+This will run the REST api.

-# Remove all posts
+### Remove all posts
 You can delete all the posts by using the following command :
 ```sh
 $ grunt delete-posts